Categories

 Temperament

 They are even social with people, sometimes swimming to the surface to get a pat on the head.
 That being said, not every fish is as gentle and peaceful as the koi.
-It is critical that you find fish which are just as peaceful in temperament, instead of aggressive, if they are going to share space with your koi fish.
+It is critical that you find fish which are just as peaceful in temperament if they are going to share space with your koi fish.

 Size

-Koi fish can get up to 15 inches long, which is pretty big for any aquarium-living fish.
-In fact, koi actually have another type which is known as “Jumbo Koi,” and these can get larger than 30 inches long!
+Koi fish can get up to 15 inches long, which is pretty big for any aquarium fish, but some can get even larger.
+There are “Jumbo Koi” variants that can get larger than 30 inches long!

-That being said, you do not want fish which are much smaller than 10 inches in length to live in the same space as your koi.
-With only a few exceptions, any fish that are smaller than 10 inches can run the risk of being eaten by the koi, or at the very least, crowded by the larger fish.
+Due to the size of the koi you do not want fish which are much smaller than 10 inches in length to live in the same space.
+With only a few exceptions, any fish that are smaller than 10 inches can run the risk of being eaten by the koi, or at the very least, feeling crowded by the larger fish.

 If you do have fish that are much smaller than your koi, such as guppies, you will need to make sure the tank has plenty of places for those fish to hide.
-Also, feed your koi as often as is necessary so that the koi does not feel the need to hunt for smaller fish.
+Make sure your koi are sufficiently fed so that the koi does not feel the need to hunt for smaller fish.

 Competition

 Koi are very easily pleased when it comes to food.
 In fact, koi fish tend to eat both plants and meat.
-They love shrimp and, as previously mentioned, smaller fish.
+They love shrimp and smaller fish.
 However, they will also be happy to eat plants and algae, and usually enjoy a mix of veggies and food to stay healthy.

 When it comes to tank mates that will make a koi fish’s life better instead of worse, you need fish that eat differently.
 Whether their feeding is at a different time, or they simply like different kinds of food, you need fish that won’t steal too much nourishment from the koi or vice versa.